sebmatecho/sales_prediction/README.md

 ## EDA and Insights Finding

-Once some basic understanding of the data and the business problem were gained, an Exploratory Data Analysis (EDA) was performed.
-To provide a path for such EDA, some hypothesis were proposed.
+Once some basic understanding of the data and the business problem were gained (see figure below), an Exploratory Data Analysis (EDA) was performed.
+To provide a path for such EDA, some hypothesis were proposed, and listed below.

-With the feature diagram above, several hypotheses were generated; the ones that were judged to be most relevant were selected (listed below) and then the EDA actually started.
-Among those, the following were studied during the EDA stage.

 <img src="img/DAILY_SOTORE_SALES.png" width="400" height="400" />